Hub Designed for K Fuels Alumni, Student Connections

 Late in high school, however, Bentley faced a problem that came out of left field when he experienced what athletes sometimes call a dead arm.
 The condition would sound ominous for anyone, but it’s especially concerning for a baseball pitcher who might lose much of his velocity and control as a result of the problem.

 A dead arm can be indicative of any one of many issues.
 For Bentley, it was a sign of a torn ulnar collateral ligament (UCL) in his right elbow, an injury that requires Tommy John surgery.
-With the procedure, named after the Hall-of-Famer who was one of its early successes in 1974, a surgeon grafts and attaches a ligament from a different part of the patient’s body or a cadaver to replace the UCL.
+With the procedure, named after the pitcher who was one of its early successes in 1974, a surgeon grafts and attaches a ligament from a different part of the patient’s body or a cadaver to replace the UCL.

 After a year of treatment and recovery, patients usually can return to their sports.
 Bentley, though, while attempting his recovery, had a couple of setbacks, and his elbow never fully healed.
 That curveball meant he would lose his entire senior season in high school, and his college baseball career ended before it even began.